The Associated Press terminates new staffer amid uproar over tweets about Israel and Palestinians, sparking backlash

 “Yes, I had opinions in college, and yes, I still have opinions, because everybody has opinions,” she said.
 “I have never denied any of that.”

-Several journalists signaled their support of Wilder Thursday, including former colleagues at The Arizona Republic, where she worked as an intern between June 2020 and April of this year.
+Several journalists signaled their support of Wilder on Thursday, including former colleagues at the Arizona Republic, where she worked as an intern between June 2020 and April of this year.

 “Shame on @AP,” reporter Rebekah Sanders wrote on Twitter.
 “I stand with Emily.
 Her reporting at our newspaper was excellent.
 Reverse your decision NOW.”